Godot-Languages-Support/godot-lang-support/README.md

-# 🗺 Godot Languages Support
+# 🗺 Godot Language Support

-*A community-maintained list of Language Support Projects for Godot Engine.*
+*A community-maintained list of Language Support Projects for the Godot and Blazium Engine.*

 ### ⚠ Disclaimer